DatsFukd/d3p1n/README.md

 # d3p1n
 if you know you know
-Do not share, will delete if findinyg out
+Do not share, will delete if finding out